lepture/editor/README.md

 * element (DOM)

-  The element of the textarea.
+  The DOM element of the textarea, or a string selector.
 The default value is the first `<textarea>`.

 * tools (array or false)